Barbara Attwood Integrative Arts Psychotherapist & Counsellor HCPC & UKCP reg.

 My private practice as an integrative arts psychotherapist and counsellor has evolved over 35+ years of training and experience in the NHS, Social Services and Further Education.
 I work with people who experience a variety of different problems: such as PTSD, loss and bereavement, separation and attachment; abuse, depression, stress and anxiety and addictive behaviours.
 I have also worked extensively with weight problems and disordered eating patterns.
 In addition to my private practice I work for a low cost counselling service in Worthing, West Sussex.

 My previous roles have been with Adult Social Services for those with learning disabilities and difficulties, delivering education in social development, counselling, art therapy and advocacy training.
 I lectured in Further Education teaching social care courses: supervising and counselling individual students.
 I taught all ages, 16+ to adult, including those with special needs, learning difficulties and learning disabilities.
 In my creative approach to psychotherapy I often combine the arts; I find this adds valuable depth to my integrative approach to practice.

 I have regular supervision with a UKCP registered supervisor.
 This enables me to work with my clients’ best interests: providing my clients’ with a well-balanced and thoughtful practice.

 I am a registered HCPC Arts Psychotherapist and registered UKCP Integrative Arts Psychotherapist.
 I stand by the standards of the Health & Care Professions Council and the professional codes of ethics of the United Kingdom Council of Psychotherapy.
-I also have professional membership with Institute for Arts in Therapies and Education and British Association of Art Therapists.
+I am a professional member of the Humanistic and Integrative Psychotherapy College and the Institute for Arts in Therapies and Education.

 Training, qualifications & experience